javiersegovia/slatam-legacy/README.md

 2. Clone the repository using SSH or HTTPS.

+3. Run `sudo usermod -a -G docker ${USER}`, so you can use the docker commands without using sudo.

-2. Get the `.env` file from a teammate and place it on root.
+4. Get the `.env` file from a teammate and place it on root.

 ### Development